P-p-H-d/mlib/README.md

 It shall be done once per type and per compilation unit.

 An object is expected to be part of only one list of a kind in the entire program at a time.
-An intrusive list allows to move from an object to the next object without needing to go through the entire list, or to remove an object from a list in O(1).
+An intrusive list enables to move from an object to the next object without needing to go through the entire list, or to remove an object from a list in O(1).
 It may, or may not, be better than standard list.
 It depends on the context.